The Graduate Management Admission

-contains the same format and areas of content.
-The
+format and areas of content.
+The test is comprised

-Each of these areas is measured using different
+areas is measured using different types of questions

 Questions are chosen from a very large

-difficulty.
-Only one question at a time is presented
+and difficulty.
+Only one question at a time

-to you on the screen.
-The first question is always
+is presented to you on the screen.
+The first

-few questions that are too easy or too difficult
+that are too easy or too difficult for you.

 You must answer each question and may not return